+4.2.
 Focus on biases on the mean of local tallies in the R1 & R2 test cases

 The previous section, the study of the S2 and R2 configurations highlighted an under-sampling bias affecting the local tallies.
 It was shown in particular that this bias seemed to depend on the position.
 In order to lead a more extensive study of the spatial structure of this bias, simulations of the R1 test case (2D ¼th reactor core) were run for low statistics of neutrons per cycle (100 neutrons per generation) and for a reference case (106 neutrons per generation).
-The ratio of local tallies for each pin-cell is given Fig. [BIAS1].
+The ratio of local tallies for each pin-cell is given Figure 16.
 This figure indicates a very striking pattern: the closer the tallies to the external sides of the reactor core, the more prone they are to show a positive under-sampling bias.
 And the closer to the center, the more prone they are to develop a negative under-sampling bias.
 Such a pattern seems to have already been observed (see (Brown, 2009) for instance).

 The reflective boundary conditions do not seem to play a role as the absolute value of the bias seems to only depend on the radial positioning of the tally, no matter the proximity to the reflective boundary.